-Germany's flagship carrier has again been forced to cancel numerous flights due to a pilots' strike.
+Germany's flag carrier has again been forced to cancel numerous flights due to a pilots' strike.
 The Lufthansa pilots have staged a series of walkouts over the past year in a dispute over an early retirement scheme.

 A statement posted on the Lufthansa website advised passengers of Thursday's strike called by the pilots' union, Vereinigung Cockpit (VC).
 The statement said Thursday's walkout would affect long-haul flights but that short-haul routes would not be affected.
 It also provided advice on how passengers planning to travel on the affected flights could rebook.